raspberrypilearning/sense-hat-pong/worksheet.md

 1. Run this code and the ball will bounce for ever.

 1. Now the conditional needs to check the position of the bat.
-Switch over to the `shell` (the other Python window), to test this out.
+Switch over to the shell window to test this out.

 ``` python
 >>> y = 3